pidg3/tn-tech-test/README.md

 - Refactor: both `data_parser` and `html_loader` are relying on the same DOM elements.
 Splitting in this way is logical, but some sort of shared data structure describing the elements needed would help reduce duplication.
 - Another refactor: speed up detecting a property does not exist.
 Currently just waiting for Selenium waits to time out.
 - Testing: I'd like to write a test to validate the page structure on Airbnb hasn't changed (sort of like a contract test).
 Also, Flask API could probably use a test or two.
-- Docker: its a bit of a pain to have to set up the environment and download the Firefox driver.
+- Docker: its a bit of a pain to have to set up the environment and download the Chrome driver.
 Would be better to create a new Docker image to automate this.

 Apart from that, it would depend on how this tool was to be used.
 Given it takes quite a while to load (and is a bit flaky, with multiple attempts sometimes needed) it would lend itself to some sort of queue/worker system.
 Perhaps using SQS/Lambdas on AWS, putting the results in DynamoDB.
 We'd probably also want some sort of continuous validation of the data collected.